cicada-lang/inet-cute/docs/articles/programming-with-interaction-nets.md

 We also require each port to have a specific type, and only ports with matching types can be connected.

-We design a statement to define node:
+We design the statement to define node as following:

 - The statement must start with `node`, then follows the name of the node,